jacques/plutus-public-api-docs/source/includes/_debitcards.md

 # Debitcards

 The system provides interfaces for management of Prepaid debit cards.
+Not all prepaid debit card providers provide access to real time transactional information and card balances.

 <aside class="notice">
 On test we do not provide an idea of the balances for a card.
 This will be added